 Located in Jefferson Parish this 155-acre park shows fall in all her glory.
 The park also has many amenities so it’s a great place to enjoy fall with your family.

 The park has jogging trails, 8 picnic shelters; a 20-acre lagoon; 2 playgrounds; a carousel; multi-use sports fields; an 18-hole disc golf course.
 Oh and a glass-enclosed room which can be hired out.

 A great place to enjoy fall and ensure that you can keep all the family members entertained.

 Lake Bistineau State Park

-With five nature tails to explore and a 6 mile equestrian trail this park has a lot to offer beyond fall foliage.
+With five nature trails to explore and a 6 mile equestrian trail, this park has a lot to offer beyond fall foliage.

-About an hour’s drive from Shreveport the sunsets here are truly incredible.
+About an hour’s drive from Shreveport, the sunsets here are truly incredible.
 The orange sky and red leaves create the absolute perfect photo opportunity.
-The tress submerged in the lake somehow adding to the glorious spectacle.
+The tress submerged in the lake somehow added to the glorious spectacle.

 North Toledo Bend State Park

 There are two trails to walk and believe us the fall colors are incredible.
-The peak here is usually in November where the trees turn from green to amber to red.
+The peak here is usually in November when the trees turn from green to amber to red.